Skip to main content

 • “Beyond the creative appeal and great potential this game harbors, the graphics are stunning and the water dynamics are probably some of the best I've seen.”

-• “The low poly graphics are a let down, and the developers stopped working on the game, according to SteamDB, in November 2019, leaving it in an incomplete state and without some of the promised features, so basically this is once more Steam Early Access being used to scam people out of money.”
+• “The low poly graphics are a letdown, and the developers stopped working on the game, according to SteamDB, in November 2019, leaving it in an incomplete state and without some of the promised features.
+This is basically another case of Steam Early Access being used to scam people out of money.”

 • “Since the game is incomplete, and the low poly graphics are a bit lazy and beneath expectations for modern PC games, I can't recommend this.”

 • “The only drawback to this game thus far is that if your rig isn't decent, you will encounter a very steep framerate drop and laggy screen.
-There are a lot of CPU-heavy elements to this game, such as the water physics, boat movement, and destruction physics.
-You may be able to play on the lowest graphics in a boat that isn't too big, but it may impede your playing experience, so if you have a bit of a potato, then stay away for now, but just until they optimize the game a little more.”
+There are a lot of CPU-heavy elements in this game, such as the water physics, boat movement, and destruction physics.
+You may be able to play on the lowest graphics settings in a boat that isn't too big, but it may impede your playing experience.
+So if you have a less powerful computer, then stay away for now, but just until they optimize the game a little more.”

 • story